-Speed is one of the main benefits of cloud computing.
-Cloud-hosted services have the advantage of running on massive secure data centres that are always benefitting from the latest and greatest hardware updates.
+Speed is one of the absolute leading benefits of cloud computing.
+Cloud-hosted services like HCP have the advantage of running on massive secure data centres that are always benefitting from the latest and greatest hardware updates.

-If you work in technology, then you know that the last thing that any company wants to be is left behind.
+When working in technology, you know that the last thing that any company wants to be is left behind.
 In fact, we live in a world where being up-to-date on trends isn’t enough.
 Ideally, your company will be a few steps ahead of industry trends at all times.
 We don’t have a crystal ball, but we would hazard a guess that the cloud is the way to go if you want to keep ahead of trends.